Optimism and positive attitude are the states of mind you need to get through difficult situations.

 Big Think Interview with Tal Ben-Shahar (29:23)

-Positive psychology is the scientific study of “what makes life most worth living”, or “positive human functioning and flourishing that include the biological, personal, relational, institutional, cultural, and global dimensions of life”.
+Positive psychology is the scientific study of “what makes life most worth living”, or “positive human functioning and flourishing that includes the biological, personal, relational, institutional, cultural, and global dimensions of life”.
 Positive psychology is concerned with eudaimonia, “the good life”, thinking about what holds the greatest value in life – the factors that contribute the most to a well-lived and fulfilling life. ~ Wikipedia

 Check out more video clips on the following topics: